chris22smith/chris22smith.github.io/src/cv.md

 **Customer Service** | 1998 - 1999
 Viskase (UK) Ltd

-Processing telephone orders in a busy sales office.
+Processing telephone orders in a busy international sales office using my language skills.
 Built a sample requesting service for sales reps in Lotus Notes.
 Company made sausage casings and packaging for meat and cheese products.
-"The film industry" ;)

 </section>
 <section>